 Skills Desired: Passion for children and mentorship, the ability to develop a positive rapport with teachers and students, excellent communication skills, and a demonstrated history of professionalism and reliability.
 All tutors must go through training and complete a successful background check before being in the schools.

-Schedule: Prospective tutors are expected to offer at least 10 hours of availability during regular public-school hours (8a - 3p) and should be prepared to work 5-12 hrs/wk.
-It is key that potential tutors have an open weekly schedule.
-Transportation is not provided to local schools, but a few are within walking distance to campus.
-Apply Online
+Schedule: Tutors are expected to offer at least 10 hours of availability during regular public-school hours, 8a - 3p, and should be prepared to work 5-12 hrs/wk.
+Tutors must have an open weekly schedule.
+Transportation is not provided to local schools, but a few are within walking distance from campus.

 GSA and WORK-STUDY - Volunteer Center - seeks a Financial Wellness Peer Coach

 Duties Include: Coaches support the Financial Wellness Collaborative (FWC) in educating the CMU community on the importance of achieving and maintaining financial well-being and act as campus ambassadors for the FWC by presenting to classes, RSOs, and outside groups.
 Coaches participate in all training necessary for peer coaches; attend and facilitate presentations on topics including budgeting, borrowing, money management, loan repayment, and long-term fiscal responsibility; complete mentor sessions with CMU students; coverage for the FWC Office; work in conjunction with Graduate Assistants to further outreach and programming initiatives; network with community members and businesses to establish outside partnerships and possible sponsorships; assist in assessments to further guide the FWC; connect with faculty and staff across campus to ensure financial wellness is promoted throughout the institution; and additional responsibilities as needed.